NxPKG/khulnasoft-docs/content/waf/reference/migration-guides/waf-managed-rules-migration.md

 ## Starting the migration

-You can start the WAF update in the Cloudflare dashboard or via API.
+You can start the WAF update in the Khulnasoft dashboard or via API.

 ### Using the dashboard

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/), and select your account and zone.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com/), and select your account and zone.

 2. Go to **Security** > **WAF** > **Managed rules**.